 Despite what many people say, blackberries are easy to grow.
 They may be susceptible to fungal diseases more so than other crops but if you employ good gardening practices and maintain good plant hygiene, this should not be a problem.

-With so many blackberry cultivars and varieties available, it is easy to grow blackberries in the climate they are suited to.
+With so many blackberry cultivars and varieties available, growing blackberries is easy in the climate they are suited to.
 But you can also grow blackberries indoors and in pots.

 Blackberries are loaded with antioxidants and nutrients that have cancer fighting properties.
-Adding a cup of berries to your daily diet will give you fiber, vitamins and protein.
+Growing Blackberries and ddding a cup of berries to your daily diet will give you fiber, vitamins and protein.
 Blackberries also have antibacterial properties.
 Eating blackberries regularly may reduce the risk of diseases like diabetes, heart disease and obesity.

 https://en.wikipedia.org/wiki/Blackberry https://plantvillage.psu.edu/topics/blackberry/infos/diseases_and_pests_description_uses_propagation https://www.thegardener.co.za/grow-to-eat/fruit/brambles/ https://catalog.extension.oregonstate.edu/sites/catalog/files/project/pdf/ec1617.pdf https://www.gardeningknowhow.com/edible/fruits/blackberries/blackberry-pruning http://www.homegardeners.com/blackberries_propagation-seeds.htm https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2635667/ htps://www.arborday.org/trees/fruit/care-blackberry.cfm https://plantdiseasehandbook.tamu.edu/food-crops/fruit-crops/blackberry-dewberry-and-boysenberry/ https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4192974/ https://planthardiness.ars.usda.gov/PHZMWe